TonyCWeng/Practice_Problems/notes/css_notes.md

 ## Box-Sizing
-- padding + border are included in the element's total width and height.
+- Padding + border add to the element's total width and height.
-- Note that margin is not.
+- Margin does not.
+Margin determines the minimum distance that an element must be from any other.
+The margin requirements of two neighboring elements are not additive.
+If one element requires a margin of 50px and the other 100px, there will be a margin of 100px between the two.

 ## CSS Positioning
 - Static (default): element rendered in order, as it is dictated by flow.